ropensci/DataPackageR/README.md

 ### Reading external data

-In an Rmd file, external data (stored in `inst/extdata` at the data package source, or eslewhere) can be located relative to:
+In an Rmd file, external data (stored in `inst/extdata` at the data package source, or elsewhere) can be located relative to:

 ``` r
 # This returns the datapackage source